Moving from house to apartment

 1. Create a floor plan of the new apartment

-• know whether you will be able to fit some of the larger furniture pieces into the apartment – maybe some of them just won’t go through smaller door openings or narrower corridors;
+• Help you decide whether you will be able to fit some of the larger furniture pieces into the apartment; maybe some of them just won’t go through the smaller door openings or narrower corridors.

 Cost Estimator